A Guide to Writing on Spec as a New Freelancer

 If writing on spec sounds exciting but a little daunting, we’re here to support you.
 Take our Becoming A Freelance Writer course to learn everything you need to know to get started as a freelance writer.
 And with our publishing guarantee for those who pass the course with distinction, you’ll already have a few sample pieces to show potential clients.

 Not sure if this course is right for you?
-That’s why we offer a seven-day free trial.
+That’s why we offer two free lessons.
 Sign up today!

 Start your journey